 “You know what?
 I’m going to see you get yours.
 You do what you want to do to me, but rest assured, I’m going to see you get yours,” I say, glaring at this rodent.

 “Well, tonight, I’m going to be getting mine out of your bank account,” he taunts, waving my wallet at me.

 “How the hell do you intend to do that?”
 I smirk.

 “You’re going to give me the pin numbers to all of your ATM and credit cards,” he answers cockily.

 “The hell I am!”
 I respond.

 “Oh, you are.
 Because if you don’t, I’m going to sit here and knock you silly until you do.”
 He holds up my Discover card and I say nothing.
 He hits me so hard that I see fucking stars.
 I’ve barely got my senses about me before he hits me again.
 He holds up the card again.

 Give him the damn code.
-I’m certain that your stalker boyfriend is watching your accounts and that will only help him close in on these fuckers.
+I’m certain that your stalker boyfriend is watching your accounts and that’ll only help him close in on these fuckers.